subwaymatch/lambdagrader-local/README.md

 ## Jupyter notebook format

 The instructor only authors one "solution" notebook.
-This notebook contains
+This notebook contains both the solution code and test cases for all graded parts.
+Lambdagrader provides a simple drag & drop interface to generate a student-facing notebook which removes the solution codes and obfuscates test cases if required.

 ### Code cell for learners